carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

       deploy:
       - kapp: {}
 ```

 This PackageVersion contains some metadata fields specific to the verison, such
+as releaseNotes and a valuesSchema that shows what properties of this PackageVersion
-as releaseNotes, but the main component of it is the template section, which
+are configurable, but the main component of it is the template section, which
 informs kapp-controller of the actions required to install the packaged
 software.

 This section is an App template, so take a look at the
 [app-spec](app-spec.md) section to learn more about what each of the template
 sections are for.
 For this example, we have chosen a basic setup that will fetch
 the imgpkg bundle we created in the previous section, run the templates stored